Lizsei/Boston-Real-Time-Bus-Tracker/README.md

 Download the repository as a zip file: If you don't want to use Git, you can download the repository as a zip file and then extract its contents into a local directory.
 To do this, go to the GitHub repository page and click the "Clone or download" button, then select the "Download ZIP" option.
 After the download is complete, extract the contents of the zip file into a directory of your choice, and then open that directory in Visual Studio Code.
 Once you've downloaded the repository files, you can use Visual Studio Code's built-in tools for editing, debugging, and testing your code.

+# ROADMAP OF FUTURE IMPROVEMENTS
+To add bus icons and zoom in and out, so you can see exactly where the bus is at.
+Could also create an app for specific routes and include drive time.